pvcraven/pyglet/doc/programming_guide/eventloop.rst

 The :py:meth:`~pyglet.window.Window.dispatch_events` method checks the window's operating system event queue for user input and dispatches any events found.
-The method does not wait for input -- if ther are no events pending, control is returned to the program immediately.
+The method does not wait for input -- if there are no events pending, control is returned to the program immediately.

 The call to :py:func:`pyglet.clock.tick` is required for ensuring scheduled